QTIM-Lab/PXS-score/README.md

 Training the convolutional siamese neural network is performed in two steps: (1) pre-training on CheXpert CXRs using weak labels using contrastive loss and (2) training on CXRs from patients with COVID-19 with disease severity labels using mean square error loss.

-This work is released as a preprint on medRxiv https://www.medrxiv.org/content/10.1101/2020.05.20.20108159v1 and has been accepted for publication in Radiology Artificial Intelligence (in press).
+This work is released as a preprint on medRxiv https://www.medrxiv.org/content/10.1101/2020.05.20.20108159v1 and has been accepted for publication (in press).
 It builds on work published in npj Digital Medicine entitled "Siamese neural networks for continuous disease severity evaluation and change detection in medical imaging" (https://doi.org/10.1038/s41746-020-0255-1).

 Please refer to the manuscript methodology for details.